Hasta Que Te Conocí: Music video

 A music video for the song was produced to promote the single which was filmed in New York City.
 In the video, Anthony and a woman are shown having a happy relationship until she breaks up with him by leaving a note for him leaving Anthony in bitterness.
 It was included on the video compilation album Mejores Videos de India y Marc Anthony (1996).
+The video for Anthony's cove was nominated New Artist Latin Clip of the Year at the 1993 Billboard Music Video Awards, but ultimately lost to "Sentir" by Jon Secada.

 Charts

 Maná version

 In 2012, Mexican rock band Maná covered the song for their greatest hits album Exiliados en la Bahía: Lo Mejor de Maná.
-The song was released as a single on June 26, 2012.
+The song was released as a single on June 25, 2012.
 It is the second time that the band covered a song by Juan Gabriel after "Se Me Olvidó Otra Vez" in 1999.
 According to lead vocalist Fher Olvera, they heard the song while in Venezuela and the band decided to cover the song in ballad with swing music.